 With its nearly 12,000 square feet, the Olsrud Building is ideal for a variety of non-livestock purposes.
 The building features five large, roll-up doors that give it an open-air feel.
 Bleacher sets along three sides provide a total seating capacity of 980.
 The Olsrud Building has radiant heating in the ceiling, sodium lights and a built-in public-address system.
 The external bathrooms include shower facilities.

-For auctions, show management or business purposes, a large, climate-controlled office located in the northwest corner features a ticket sales window and a large copier/printer.
-A second room can be used for storage, dressing or office space.
+For auctions, show management or business purposes, the large, climate-controlled office features a ticket sales window.